ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    kubectl cluster-info
    ```
    {: pre}
 5. [Helm](https://helm.sh/) helps you manage Kubernetes applications through Helm Charts, which helps define, install, and upgrade even the most complex Kubernetes application.
+In the next section, you will use the `bx dev` tooling to create an application. `bx dev` relies on Helm to deploy applications into your cluster.
 Initialize Helm in your cluster.
    ```bash
    helm init
    ```